 It is the start of 2021 and the world is in a disruptive way.
 Our lives are nothing like they were a year ago.
 So why not join in?

-I am a self described iconoclast (a person who attacks cherished beliefs or institutions) in the horse world.
+I am a self-described iconoclast (a person who attacks cherished beliefs or institutions) in the horse world.
 I intend to drill a small hole into all your beliefs about horses, place in that hole a large stick of dynamite and then blow up your preconceived ideas.
 Disruption at its best!
-All for one reason – to help our horses thrive in a human world.
+All for one reason – to Help Horses Thrive In A Human World™.

 My practice focuses on the teeth and oral cavity of horses.
 I started to see an increase in cheek tooth fractures and the development of a disease I called “ugly teeth of old horses.”
 This became known as EOTRH (Equine Odontoclastic Tooth Resorption and Hypercementosis).
-Reflecting back to the text books in my veterinary education, neither of these were mentioned and they certainly don’t need advanced technology to see.
+Reflecting back on the textbooks in my veterinary education, neither of these were mentioned and they certainly don’t need advanced technology to see.

 Other diseases and lamenesses in horses grew exponentially from absolutely no mention in my texts in 1980 to the inevitable acceptance of horse owners that their horses would soon succumb to them.
 I will list them here: